Chinese Imperial Officials guān huàn

 Appointments

-Once they passed the examinations the successful scholars would join a pool of courtiers awaiting an appointment and there undertake menial duties.
+Once they passed the examinations the successful scholars would join a pool of people waiting for an appointment and there they had to undertake fairly menial duties.
 Once appointed they entered a probationary period.
 A report appraising junior officials was written so that their performance could be assessed.
 Their grade determined their stipend and they were paid in grain, coin and silk depending on circumstances.

 Officials aspired to jobs in central government and, may be in time, even run one of the great nine ministries of state.
-Most senior appointments were for just three years, this was important as it did not allow enough time for the official to set up a local power base.
+Most senior appointments were for just three years, this was important as it did not give enough time for an official to set up a local power base.

 Han dynasty civil service